 - Problems reaching orgasm

-A woman, who still has her uterus, is considered postmenopausal after a full 12 month after her last menstrual flow, including spotting.
-A woman’s reproductive hormone levels continue to drop and fluctuate for some time into post menopause.
+Women are considered postmenopausal 12 month after their last menstrual flow including spotting.
+Reproductive hormone levels continue to drop and fluctuate for some time into postmenopause.

-Any period-like flow or spotting occurring in post menopause must be reported to a medical doctor and the possibility of endometrial cancer must be considered.
+Any period-like flow or spotting, occurring in postmenopause, must be reported to a medical doctor, and a possibility of endometrial cancer must be considered.

-Initially, menopause may cause physical strain, emotional distress, and relationship upheaval.
-Treatment and sexual counselling from a trained sex therapist is recommended, while consulting a GP or Gynaecologist can ease physical discomfort.
+Initially, menopause may cause mild to severe physical strain, emotional distress, and relationship upheaval.
+Treatment from a medical doctor, and sexual health counselling from a qualified sex therapist, is recommended.

 Vaginal Atrophy (also Atrophic Vaginitis) is the thinning and sometimes inflammation of the vaginal walls, caused by a decline in oestrogen.

-Vaginal atrophy most commonly occurs after menopause, but can also develop during breast-feeding, or at any other time when the production of oestrogen falls low.
+Vaginal atrophy most commonly occurs during and after menopause, but can also develop during breastfeeding, or at any other time when the production of oestrogen falls low.

-Many women, who have developed vaginal atrophy are likely to experiencing painful intercourse and a subsequent lowering of sexual interest.
-More over, healthy genital function is closely intertwined with healthy urinary system function.
+Many women, who have developed vaginal atrophy, are likely to experiencing painful intercourse and a subsequent lowering of sexual interest.

-NEW help is on hand!
-A new medical laser treatment, called Mona Lisa Touch, is now available to help strengthening and rejuvenating internal vaginal lining.
-Also, low levels of oestrogen can be medically corrected.
-See your doctor for advise.
+NEW **A new medical laser treatment, called Mona Lisa Touch, is now available to help strengthening and rejuvenating affected internal vaginal lining.
+Medical hormone therapies are also available.
+Ask your doctor for advice.

 CONFIDENTIAL SEXUAL HEALTH COUNSELLING

-Sex Therapist and Professional Counsellor Heide McConkey can help.
-Please call our Sydney office during business hours (+61) 2 9380 4486 for booking a confidential appointment, or obtain professional advise.
+Sexual Health Therapist Heide can help.
+Please call our Sydney office (+61) 2 9380 4486 for booking a discrete and confidential appointment.